thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Specify email that you will use to login as a customer user and click "Add";'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-7-create-customer-user-4-ce.png
         title: 'Copy the activation link and save it to a safe place.
-You will use it later to set the password;'
+You will use it later to set the password.
+Click "OK";'
     4:
-        image: /images/helloworld/getting-started-ce/hello-world-7-create-customer-user-5-ce.png
+        image: /images/helloworld/getting-started-ce/hello-world-7-create-customer-user-6-ce.png
-        title: 'Open user details;'
+        title: 'Click on the created user to open details.
+Click "pencil" icon to enter edit mode;'
     5:
-        image: /images/helloworld/getting-started-ce/hello-world-7-create-customer-user-6-ce.png
-        title: 'Toggle edit mode;'
-    6:
         image: /images/helloworld/getting-started-ce/hello-world-7-create-customer-user-7-ce.png
         title: 'Select default dashboard and check "Always fullscreen".
 Apply changes.'

 step75:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-7-5-activate-customer-user-1-ce.png
-        title: 'Use the activation link to set the password.
-Click "Create Password".
+        title: 'To set the password, paste the previously copied link into a new browser tab and press Enter.
+Come up with and enter a password twice, then press "Create Password".
 You will automatically login as a customer user;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-7-5-activate-customer-user-2-ce.png
         title: 'You have logged in as a Customer User.
 You may browse the data and acknowledge/clear alarms.'